X

 Understood.
 I’ll get back into the queue for more questions.
 Thank you.

 Thank you.
-I request to all participants, please restrict your questions to two per participants.
-For more questions please rejoin the queue.
-The next question comes from the line of Saif Gujar from ICICI Prudential emc.
+[Operator Instructions] The next question comes from the line of Saif Gujar from ICICI Prudential AMC.
 Please go ahead.

 Saif Sohrab Gujar

-Yeah, thanks for the opportunity.
-My first question is on the coverage part.
-So on the order with GJTronics from CLW which got cancelled due to end of the 12 month delivery period, can you highlight where are you on the product development part and how do you expect say future orders from these?
+Yeah, sir, thanks for the opportunity.
+My first question is on the KAVACH part.
+So on the order with G.G.
+Tronics from CLW, which got canceled due to end of the 12-month delivery period, can you highlight where are you on the product development part?
+And how do you expect future orders from these?
 Because we saw some other players receive fresh orders in the recent tenders.
-Your thoughts on.
+Your thoughts on that.

 Amar Kaul

-Can you repeat your question exactly on Kavach.
+Sorry.
+Can you repeat your question exactly on KAVACH?

 Saif Sohrab Gujar

-Sorry, I’m audible.
-Yeah, on the coverage part.
-So with the order, with the first order from CLW which got cancelled I think because of the 12 months period getting over, where are we on the product development part and do we expect future orders to replace this existing order?
-Because we have seen some other players get orders From CAW as a replacement after the tenders got lapsed for them?
+Sorry.
+Am I audible?
+Yeah.
+On the KAVACH part, so with the order — with the first order from CLW which got canceled, I think, because it’s a 12-month period getting over, where are we on the product development part?
+And do we expect future orders to replace this existing order because you have seen some other players get orders from CLW as a replacement after the tenders got lapsed for them?

 Amar Kaul

-Yeah, no, I think the team is progressing.
-Of course there was a delay in initial approval because we are also doing it for the first time.
-But I think approval process is almost reached the end.
-The passenger trials are about to start now.
-It should take another four to five weeks.
-So I’m expecting that in this quarter we should be done with the approvals and commence the supplies as well.
-And there’s already a bigger order which we haven’t shortlisted.
-So final order should be coming very soon.
+Yeah.
+No, I think the team is progressing.
+Of course, there was a delay in initial approval because we are also doing it for the first time.
+But I think approval process has almost reached the end.
+The passenger trials are about to start now, which should take another four weeks to five weeks.
+So I’m expecting that in this quarter, we should be done with the approvals and commence the supplies as well.
+And there’s already a bigger order, which we have shortlisted, so final order should be coming very soon.

 Saif Sohrab Gujar

 Sure.
-And the second question on the data center, 9 billion order on the power systems.
-The exchange filing had mentioned 12 to 20 minutes of execution period.
-So just to understand, because this is beyond 12 months of delivery, is it more to do with the capacities which we have available or there is a product development phase involved?
-So this is for us maybe a different type of products which would be involved.
-And these are what?
-Kvcas transformers?
-Yeah.
+And the second question on the data center, $9 million [Phonetic] order on the Power Systems side, the exchange filing had mentioned 12 months to 20 months of execution period.
+So just to understand, because this is beyond 12 months of delivery, is it more to do with the capacity, which we have available?
+Or there is a product development phase involved because this is for U.S., maybe a different type of products which will be involved?
+And these are what, kV class transformers?

 Amar Kaul

-See these are, these are, you know, none of these transformers are standard transformers.
+Yeah.
+See, these are — none of these transformers are standard transformers.
 They’re customized to the customer.
-So design is a critical piece of each of these power transformers.
-So.
-And that’s also what we discuss and negotiate basically the customer pool as well.
-So that is the, that’s the range that we have.
-And Ajay, you can talk about the capacity or power.
-You know what, what KVDs are.
-Yes, these are 330kV transformers.
+So design is a critical piece of each of these Power transformers.
+And that’s also what we discussed and negotiated basis the customer pull as well.
+So that’s the range that we have.
+And Ajay, you can talk about the capacity or Power, what kV these are.

 Saif Sohrab Gujar

 Okay.
-And so beyond 12 months execution is more to do with the product development also because they’re customized transaction.
+Okay.
+And so beyond 12 months, execution is more to do with the product development also because they are customized transaction.

 Amar Kaul

-Yeah, it’s a combination, you know, each of these power transformers are combination of one.
+Yeah, it’s a combination.
+Each of these Power transformers are a combination of all.

 Saif Sohrab Gujar

 Thank you.
-The next question comes from the line of Anupam Goswami from SERD Live.
+The next question comes from the line of Anupam Goswami from SUD Life.
 Please go ahead.

 Anupam Goswami

 Good afternoon, sir.
-So my first question on the competition, we see that the transformer industry, you as well as some other players are putting their capacities and most of them are coming in the next one or two years.
-How do we see the competition going forward vis a vis the demand?
-And do we see any pricing pressure or any signs which is coming right now?
-Are you seeing?
+Sir, my first question on the competition, we see that the transformer industry grew as well as some other players or your peers are putting their capacities, and most of them are coming in the next one year or two years.
+How do we see the competition going forward vis-a-vis the demand?
+And do we see any pricing pressure or any signs which is coming right now are you seeing?
 That is my first.

 Amar Kaul

-I think Anubam, this is, this is, you know, if you look at the forecasted data up to 2930, also the capacity being put in by all the players in this industry, including CG and the demand, even if you compare only with India, India in 2029, this still will be a shortfall.
+So I think, Anupam, this is — if you look at the forecasted data, up to ’29, ’30 also, the capacity being put in by all the players in this industry including CG and the demand, even if you compare only with India-India, in 2029, this still will be a shortfall.
 So that answers the question that you’re asking for.
 And this doesn’t even add to the capacity gap that we have outside India as well.
-So I don’t see any concern on that.
-In spite of all the companies putting in there, there’s enough room for everybody to be playing in.
+So I don’t see any concern on that in spite of all the companies putting in there.
+There’s enough room for everybody to be playing in.

 Anupam Goswami

 Great.
-Sir, what is the capacity utilization and how do we see the ramp up of the news setup going forward?
+Sir, what is the capacity utilization and how do we see the ramp-up of the new setup going forward?

 Amar Kaul

-So wrap up is going on.
+So ramp-up is going on.
 Your question is specific transformers, right?

 Anupam Goswami